 Learn how import and analyze types of data for custom purposes.

 Google Analytics provides a number of import types designed to support specific common use cases.
 Before you decide to implement Custom Data Import, be sure your use case isn't already covered by one of the other types.
 Learn more about the types of data you can import.

 You are engaged in an affiliate marketing program and want to track and analyze your site usage by affiliate traffic segments.

 For the affiliate marketing example, you might want to import data such as the affiliate's geographic location, and assign categories and types to affiliate-related hits to your site.

-If you need to import to dimensions or metrics that are not already provided in Google Analytics, AND if you have implemented Universal Analytics (analytics.js), then you should create new custom dimensions and/or Metrics (e.g. "Author") and import using them.
+(Universal Analytics only) If you need to import to dimensions or metrics that are not already provided in Google Analytics, AND if you have implemented Universal Analytics (analytics.js), then you should create new custom dimensions and/or metrics (e.g. Affiliate ID) and import using them.